brunoclpinto/BUFY/docs/design_overview.md

 - **Thread safety**: handles will wrap `Arc<Mutex<_>>` so that GUI threads can call into the core concurrently without data races.
 - **Integration testing**: `cargo test --features ffi` now runs dynamic-loading tests (`tests/ffi_integration.rs`) that mimic a foreign client by invoking the compiled shared library through `libloading`.
 Future language bindings should provide equivalent harnesses.

-A detailed API blueprint, memory-ownership rules, and serialization expectations live in `docs/ffi_spec.md`.
+A detailed API blueprint, memory-ownership rules, and serialization expectations live in `docs/ffi_spec.md`, while platform-specific import guidance is captured in `docs/integration_guides.md`.
 Later implementation steps (Phase 9.2+) will flesh out the actual exported functions, generate language-specific bindings, and wire CI to publish the resulting artifacts.

 ### `errors`